Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 MAW extends mm6.ini with a [Skill Emphasis] section, which contains the following settings:

+DifficultyModifier=1
+A modifier that is multiplied with monster damage.
+To play MAW at a difficulty similar to vanilla 0.5 will halve damage taken.
+Or the modifier can be reduced or increased for minor adjustments.

 `MoreLinkedSkills=false`
 Links more skills for less aggressive min/maxing.
 Notably, this links related schools of magic with each other.